lolman9998/nebula/README.md

-# nexusmodforge
+# nebulamodforge
-The Forge version of the Nexus Mod, originally made as a Bedrock Behavior Pack.
+The Forge version of the Nebula Mod, originally made as a Bedrock Behavior Pack.